 A draft copy, with photos was sent for review and then editing.
 It came back to me, and I have re-edited it and re-proof read it.
 (Its quite amazing how your personality shows in your grammar and use of punctuation!
 I seem to use a lot of !)

 The book is now back with Bob.
 We have discussed the format, how the book will look and feel, hardback or paperback, paper, number of pages etc. We are now at the stage where a proof copy will be printed for me to check.
 I’ll make any last minute corrections if needed.
+It will also be technically edited to ensure factual accuracy.
 Then, it will go to the printers to be printed in quantity.

 Timescale for the natural dye book

-If all is correct with the proof copy, (and nothing major needs to be altered), my book about natural dyes should be published and for sale by the end of September.
+If all is correct with the proof copy after tech editing, (and nothing major needs to be altered), my book about natural dyes should be published and for sale by the end of September or early October.
 I can’t tell you how excited I am about it!
 Why not sign up for the Newsletter and keep up to date with all our news, including the book publication.
 You can also email me with the subject line “I’m interested in your natural dye book”.
 I’ll tell you a bit more about an early bird offer I’m thinking of doing.